theofal/Chromedriver_Updater/README.md

 ## Flags
 ```
+$ ChromedriverUpdater -h
-Usage of ./ChromedriverUpdater:
+Usage of ChromedriverUpdater:
   -f string
         Specify the folder where the binary will be installed.
         Add the '-i' flag to save it in the config file.

   -i    Update the chromedriver path in the config file.
+        if no config file exists, it will create one.

   -v int
         Specify the major version of the chromedriver
         (default: 0 = Same as installed Google chrome version)